 How do you handle players who don't pay?
 The same way, every time, with no exceptions for the guy who's been in the league forever or who promises he's good for it.
 Players who can't skate until they've paid tend to find a way to pay.
 Players who get to play on an informal tab tend to get very busy when the final invoice shows up.

-Pricing is part math, part market awareness, and part being willing to enforce the number you picked.
-The fee you can explain clearly, defend with real costs, and actually collect from everyone -- that's the right fee.
+Pricing is part math, part market awareness, and part willingness to enforce the number once it is set.
+The fee you can explain clearly, defend with real costs, and actually collect from everyone is the right fee.

 Frequently Asked Questions

-What if a player wants a refund mid-season?
+What if a player asks for a refund mid-season?

-Generally no — it signals that lower divisions are second-class, which kills retention.
-The exception is if your competitive tier genuinely has more games, better officials, or higher costs, in which case charging more is totally defensible.
+Generally no — it signals lower divisions are second-class and kills retention.
+The exception is when a competitive tier has genuinely higher costs (more games, higher-tier officials, premium ice).
+Then differential pricing is defensible.

-How do we handle players who do not pay?
+How do you handle players who do not pay?

 Sources & References